 The data files contain data reported by consumers and health care practitioners, data voluntarily reported by industry, and data from mandatory reports from dietary supplement industry from January 2004 forward.
-Subsequent data files will contain raw data extracted quarterly and will be posted when available.
+Subsequent data files will contain raw data and will be posted when available.

 PLEASE OPEN AND REVIEW THE READ ME FILE PRIOR TO DOWNLOADING ANY DATA FILES.
 This document describes the information in the data files, including the data fields and limitations associated with the data.

 The presence of an adverse event report in CAERS does not mean the FDA has determined that the product listed was the cause of the event.
 Information from the reports is included in its original form and reports not always contain sufficient information for FDA to determine whether there is a correlation between the reported event and use of the product.

 For assistance, please email the FDA/CFSAN CAERS team: CAERS@fda.hhs.gov.

 How Does FDA Use the Information in CAERS?

 CAERS is a useful tool for FDA for activities such as looking for new safety concerns that might be related to a marketed product, evaluating a manufacturer's compliance to reporting requirements and responding to outside requests for information.
 The reports in CAERS are evaluated by clinical reviewers in the Center for Food Safety and Applied Nutrition (CFSAN) to monitor the safety of consumer products.
 If a potential safety concern is identified in CAERS, further evaluation is performed.
 Based on an evaluation of the potential safety concern, FDA may take regulatory action(s) to improve product safety and protect the public health, communicate new safety information to the public, or, in rare cases, remove a product from the market.